tmgthb/Autonomous-Agents/README.md

 - Definition itself is porrly framed to reflect the paper's "Agentiness"-aspects such as ability to generalize across variety of tasks.
 - Definition does not highlight any human congitive capabilities like search planning, perception etc.
 - The level of independence and automatization are controversial from user experience perspective.

 ---

-**LLM/VLM/MLML-Agents**

-LLM-, VLM- or MMLM-based Agents are often simultaneously called LLM-, VLM-, MLML-, AI-Agents.
-I summarize here few literature reviews of these papers:

-- [A Survey on Large Language Model based Autonomous Agents](#autonomousagentssurvey), [LLM Powered Autonomous Agents](#lili) and [The Rise and Potential of Large Language Model Based Agents: A Survey](#llmagentsurvey) and [Large Language Models Empowered Agent-based Modeling and Simulation: A Survey and Perspectives](#humancap) and simply about [LLMs](#llmsurveymikolov)

-These chains may use different types of:

-- Cognitive functions / human mind mental resources (#resourcecloud) (planning/execution/verification/etc)
-- Memory(short/long/sensorial/embedding),
-- Roles (teacher/student/etc),
-- Tools (other models/vector DBs/APIs/etc),
-- Reasoning paths (vanilla/CoT/ToT/GoT/etc),
-- Environments (code interpreter/browser/api/RL environment/real world),
-- Embodiments (LLM call/virtual enviroment/robotics/real world) and
-- Autonomity (manual/interactive/fully autonomous).

-### LLM/VLM agents
-- Research papers have assigened succesfully wide range of roles, wide range of tasks, wide range of environments and wide range of cognitive functions to LLMs.
-- LLM agents research produces research on potential risks and behaviours to be expected in real world, when highly capable LLMs are released in the future.
-- Multiple papers review LLMs with perception capability using VLMs.
-In essence, VLM-based models improve system capabilities over LLMs due to their capability to visually ground input text.
-- Other models continue adding more modalities: audio, actions etc. Therefore, Agents are better called as multimodal agents, despite there is not yet generally agreed number of modalities required or desired.

----